term7/RaspberryPi-USB-Privacy-Gadget/README.md

 # 07 - Encrypted DNS

-We use *stubby* as a stub resolver for encrypted DNS requests (DoT) to CZ.NIC's open DNSSEC Validating Resolvers.
+Right now use *stubby* as a stub resolver for encrypted DNS requests (DoT) to CZ.NIC's open DNSSEC Validating Resolvers.
+We did run into trouble useing *unbound*, possibly because the system clock does not stay synchronized (our Pi is used like a travel router - it is often switched off -  and has no built-in real time clock).
 Finally we will configure our *Pi-hole* to use *stubby* for all DNS requests.

 Install *stubby*: